youbai520/DDoS-Attack-Tool/README.md

 # DDoS-Attack-Tool
 this tool will make a ddos attack on the website or the server that you choose it later

-do not use for illegal purposes

-use for legal/educational purposes only !

-alert:  you are responsible for all your actions by using this tool and Aziz is not responsible

-##################

-to download the tool:
+# Installation & Use

-open a terminal
+- open a terminal

-git clone github.com/AzizVirus/DDoS-Attack-Tool.git
+- git clone github.com/AzizVirus/DDoS-Attack-Tool.git

-cd DDoS-Attack Tool
+- cd DDoS-Attack Tool

-python ddos attack script.py
+- python ddos attack script.py

-choose the IP target
+- choose the IP target

-choose the port 4444 as default
+- choose the port 4444 as default

-hit enter
+- hit enter